mkohler/cython_swig/README.rst

 .. class:: handout

     Well, that's interesting.
 Where did that adder.PAIR() come from?
-I don't remember defining that.

     The answer is, SWIG did it.
 If you put a struct in a SWIG interface file, SWIG creates an associated Python class.
 The fields in the